Pavilhão João Rocha

 Pavilhão João Rocha is a multi-sports arena located in Lisbon, Portugal, belonging to Sporting CP.
-The 3,000 seating capacity arena is home to basketball, futsal, handball, roller hockey and voleyball divisions of Sporting CP.
+The 3,001 seating capacity arena is home to basketball, futsal, handball, roller hockey and volleyball divisions of Sporting CP.

 History

 The construction of the new Estádio José Alvalade required the demolition of Nave de Alvalade, the indoor sports arena of Sporting CP, which closed permanently in January 2004.
 After the demolition of Nave de Alvalade, Sporting CP no longer had its own venue for its indoor teams to compete, which forced the club to disperse its indoor sports throughout the Lisbon metropolitan area.

 The necessity for a dedicated sports arena that would bring all indoor sports together became increasingly evident with each new season, but the grounds where the old Estádio José Alvalade stood, where the club intended to build the arena, were retained by Lisbon Municipal Chamber for a real estate project.

 The entire process of handing over the ground to the club for the construction of the arena was only settled in 2013, when the Lisbon Municipal Assembly rectified the initial project to include the arena in it, approving the Alvalade XXI Detail Plan.

 Name Selection

 During the farewell ceremony for the Sporting CP athletes who were going to compete in the 2012 Summer Olympics, held on July 9, 2012, the then president of the club, Luís Godinho Lopes, announced that he would propose to the club members that the future arena be named after João Rocha.
 The announcement was made on the same day that the club's former president, João Rocha, celebrated his 82nd birthday.

 João Rocha was president of Sporting CP for 13 years and stood out as an outstanding figure behind the club's sports development programs.
 During his mandate, the club reached the milestone of 15,000 athletes in 22 sports, won 12 European titles and the first Olympic medals in its history.

 On September 30, 2012, the club's General Assembly unanimously approved the second item on the agenda, thereby approving the naming of the new arena after João Rocha.

 Missão Pavilhão

-After becoming club president in the 2013 elections, Bruno de Carvalho launched, after the approval of the Lisbon Municipal Assembly of the Alvalade XXI Detail Plan, the Missão Pavilhão (Mission Arena) in order to raise financial resources for the construction of the Pavilhão João Rocha.
+After becoming club president in the 2013 elections, Bruno de Carvalho launched, after the approval by the Lisbon Municipal Assembly of the Alvalade XXI Detail Plan, the Missão Pavilhão, in order to raise financial resources for the construction of the Pavilhão João Rocha.

-The final objective of the Missão Pavilhão was the raising of ten million euros, to be divided by the construction of the Pavilhão João Rocha and the restoration of the Multidesportivo Sporting.
+The objective of the Missão Pavilhão was the raising of ten million euros, to be divided by the construction of the Pavilhão João Rocha and the restoration of the Multidesportivo Sporting.